Lodelian/lodelix/README.md

 # Lodelix

-A rust-written web applications server.
+## About

+Lodelix is a Rust-written web application server that allows you to use language modules to run your projects and also provides a flexible configuration system that makes it modern and convenient.

+## KEY FEATURE

+First web server that provides MCP Server to control it.

 ## Features

-- Configuration via RESTful API
-- Configuration via gRPC
-- Configuration via AI agents
+- Configuration via RESTful API, gRPC, AI agents

 ## Build